jeatzr/dwec-bi/docs/01_frontend_introduction/README.md

     Placing your script tags just before the closing `</body>` tag ensures that the script runs after the HTML has been parsed.
 However, this doesn't inherently guarantee the order of execution if you have multiple scripts and asynchronous behavior.
 By the use of `defer`we have more control over the execution. of the scripts because  `defer` maintains the order of execution if you have multiple scripts

-    Even that in our case any of the two options are OK to preserve the execution of the script once the HTML document is totally parsed.
+    Even that, in our case, any of the two options are OK to preserve the execution of the script once the HTML document is totally parsed.

 3. **Event Handlers in HTML Attributes**